12 Totally Tropical Terrarium Plants for a Slice of Paradise

 Naturally, as an aquatic plant, it requires a lot of humidity and constant moisture to survive in the open air, but that’s exactly the kind of conditions in a tropical terrarium.

-One of the easier Air Plants to grow in terrariums, Tillandsia bulbosa is a truly exotic species.
+One of the easier Air Plants to grow in terrariums, Tillandsia are a truly exotic species.

-With its long, tentacle-like growth, it can really fill the space in the canopy and make for some exciting 3d features.
+I particularly like Tillandsia bulbosa for its long, tentacle-like growth.
+It can really fill the space in the canopy and make for some exciting 3D features.
 Plus, you can place them anywhere you can balance them (they don’t attach), so it opens up new planting opportunities.

-Okay, here’s a bonus plant because no natural rainforest scene would be complete without a tropical moss.
+Okay, no natural rainforest scene would be complete without tropical moss.
 It’s the understated hero that pulls together the final look.

 When playing with scale, a vibrant moss like this can be used to look like windswept plains or a lush tropical floor.